MateuszCaputa/geometric-pack/README.md

     and program will take them as 'a', 'b' and 'c' of function in exact order

+  - Linear, You have to use two arguments and program will take them as 'a' and 'b' of function in exact order

 - Three-dimensional

   - Cone, You have to use two arguments and